Mandarin V-V resultatives have greater flexibility in argument realisation than English resultatives.

 Lao Wei cut-dull-PFV knife

-‘The knife became dull as a result of Lao Wei cutting something.’
+‘The knife became dull as a result of Lao Wei cutting something.’ (adapted from Williams 2005:61)

 Why are Mandarin V-V resultatives more flexible than English resultatives?

-Researchers have claimed that this difference between English and Mandarin resultatives arises because English verbs always project their arguments whereas Mandarin verbs never do (Williams 2005, Huang 2006).
+Researchers have claimed that this difference between English and Mandarin resultatives arises because English verbs always project their arguments whereas Mandarin verbs never do (Williams 2005; Huang 2006).

 In contrast, I claim that this difference arises because Mandarin V-V resultatives are compounds whereas English resultatives are not.